 So here I am today, enjoying my morning coffee in the presence of a God I can trust and it all goes back to the time we have studied as we read through 2 Kings and 2 Chronicles, as well as the books of the prophets and now the book of Jeremiah.
 The fall of Jerusalem and the destruction of the temple Solomon built led the way to a new and everlasting covenant through the death of the perfect sacrifice – Jesus Christ.

-This covenant is written on my heart and I have been given one heart and one purpose: to worship God forever!
-He has placed a desire in my heart to worship him and I will never leave Him!
-I will find joy in doing good for Him because He finds joy in doing good for me.
-I will serve Him faithfully and wholeheartedly because I serve a faithful and wholehearted God!
-I will go right into His presence with a sincere heart, fully trusting Him.
+Heavenly Father, thank you for writing this covenant on my heart.
+You have given me one heart and one purpose: to worship you forever!
+You have placed a desire in my heart to worship you and I will never leave you!
+I will find joy in doing good for you because you find joy in doing good for me.
+I will serve you faithfully and wholeheartedly because you are a faithful and wholehearted God!
+Lord, I soak in your presence this morning with a sincere heart, fully trusting you!